Looking for top tips for family days out at the Harry Potter Studio Tour in London? We’ve got loads for you!

 If you prefer not to ride the broom there’s an option to go in the flying car or be pictured on a ‘wanted’ poster.
 A little later in the tour, there’s a really fun green screen experience on a train, which makes for the BEST photos on the tour, I think.
 The train green screen is opposite the Hogwarts Express and is SO much more fun!

-Be sure to ask the guides lots of questions because they REALLY do know their stuff.
+Be sure to ask the guides at the Harry Potter Studio Tour lots of questions because they REALLY do know their stuff.
 We’ve found they love to share their geeky knowledge, from which buttons to press to make the flying car invisible, to which masks were worn by which death eaters.

-Halfway through the tour is an huge cafeteria selling a range of hot and cold food.
+Halfway through the Harry Potter Studio Tour is an huge cafeteria selling a range of hot and cold food.
 There’s also a smaller stand where you can get JUST Butterbeer.

 We found the food really good quality, and can recommend the fresh sandwiches, hot dogs and chicken goujons for kids.
 I might have also stolen Flea’s Macaroni Cheese.
 It does get very chaotic though, and it can be hard to find a seat, so allow some extra time if you’re going to eat on-site.